articles

 296 Viaduct Rd, Mt.
 Jewett, PA

-The Kinzua Sky Walk is an engineering marvel with breathtaking views of the Kinzua Gorge and was recently selected as “One of the World’s Top 10 Most Beautiful Skywalks and Viewpoints in the World” by the Culture Trip, U.K. The skywalk is 225 feet high and was constructed on six of the historic Kinzua Viaduct massive steel towers remaining after the tornado of 2003.
+The Kinzua Sky Walk, about a two hour drive from Erie, was recently named one of the 10 most beautiful skywalks in the world.
+It is an engineering marvel with breathtaking views of the Kinzua Gorge.
+The skywalk is 225 feet high and was constructed on six of the historic Kinzua Viaduct massive steel towers remaining after the tornado of 2003.
 It extends out 624 feet into the Kinzua Gorge offering panoramic views and a partial glass floor.
-The skywalk features a walkway with a set of railroad tracks leading to the end of the overlook which has a partial glass floor.
-Drive time: Approximately 2 hours